Asbjoedt/validate-spreadsheet/README.md

 * ODF Validator needs latest version of Java Development Kit installed

 ## How to use
 Download the executable version [here](https://github.com/Asbjoedt/validate-spreadsheets/releases).
 There's no need to install.
-In your terminal change directory to the folder where validate-spreadsheets.exe is.
+In your terminal change directory to the folder where validate-spreadsheet.exe is.
 Then, to execute the program input:
 ```
-.\validate-spreadsheets.exe "[filepath]"
+.\validate-spreadsheet.exe "[filepath]"
 ```

 ## Packages and software